bararia-swati/cs6111/README.txt

 We use preprocessing to clean the title and snippet, strip it, stem it, remove stopwords, remove any special characters and other non-relevant items.
 We also do pos tagging of the words and finally append the processed snippet and pos tags dictionary to docdict.
 The nltk package is heavily used for these steps.

-Using the docdict we create two sets, one for the ones corresponding to relevant documents and the other corresponding to non-relevant documents.
-We use these to create dictionaries which further enable us to store term frequency for a term and corresponding doc_id.
+Using the docdict, we create dictionaries (sparse vector representations) for tf, df for relevant and non-relevant. which further enable us to store term frequency for a term and corresponding doc_id.
 We also computer and store the document frequency mappings into a dictionary.

 For every word, using the above information, we obtain the tf and idf score.
 We take the product of these, and then use the POS tags which we had initially given, to further augment the score based on what Part of Speech the word corresponds to.
-We boost the scores for noun/pronoun and reduce the scores for verb/preposition.
+We scale the scores for noun/pronoun and reduce the scores for verb/preposition.

-Based on these mappings, we use Rocchio's algorithm, with heuristically set values of alpha, beta, and gamma to obtain weights for each word which we haven�t already used in the query.
-We sort these in descending order of weights, and then take a heuristically determined number of top terms from this, marking their weights as negative infinity so that they are not chosen in future iterations.
+We use Rocchio's algorithm, with heuristically set values of alpha, beta, and gamma to obtain weights for each word which we haven�t already used in the query.
+We sort these in descending order of weights, and then take the top 2 terms from this, marking their weights in the query vector dictionary as negative infinity so that they are not chosen in future iterations.

 The user is again prompted to label relevance and we continue these iterations till the desired precision is reached.